quii/goland-templates/table-tests.md

 # Table tests

 This template gives you the boilerplate to create table tests.

+Table tests are a common technique to separate important facts about your code as data in the table from the mechanics of actually testing them.
+They allow developers to group related tests together very easily.

+They give readers clear a indication of what is expected of some code under test and allows them to very easily add new cases.

 Suggested abbreviation: `tt`